List of birds of Glacier National Park (U.S.)

 This is a comprehensive list of the bird species recorded in Glacier National Park, which is in the U.S. state of Montana.
 The list is based on the Glacier Bird Checklist published by the National Park Service dated November 2015.
-The checklist contains 276 species.
+The checklist contains 275 species when updated to the latest taxonomy.

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.